Night Warriors: Darkstalkers' Revenge: Development

-As compared to the original Darkstalkers, which used 128MB for all characters, Vampire Hunter uses 256MB for the characters, meaning an average of 500 extra patterns for each character.
+As compared to the original Darkstalkers, which used 16MB for all characters, Vampire Hunter uses 32MB for the characters, meaning an average of 500 extra patterns for each character.

 The announcement that a Saturn port of Night Warriors: Darkstalkers' Revenge would be released in December 1995 in Japan, while the PlayStation version of the original Darkstalkers still had no confirmed release date, was met with outrage from PlayStation owners.
 In explanation for the decision, Capcom representatives said in December 1995: "The reason is the problems we had converting the PlayStation version, which we didn't have with the Saturn.
 Originally the plan was to release [the] PlayStation [version of] Darkstalkers in April but it fell behind, hence the decision to take the later Vampire Hunter straight to Saturn.
 We get the user response to release our software as soon as possible, which we have to do, and we also have Darkstalkers 3 lined up for the arcade."

 Unlike the PlayStation port of Darkstalkers, the Saturn port of Night Warriors: Darkstalkers' Revenge was developed in-house within Capcom; however, the specific personnel who developed the arcade version were uninvolved with converting the game to the Saturn.

 Release

 The game was originally released for the Japanese arcades in March 1995.
-A Sega Saturn port was released in Japan and North America on February 22, 1996.
-A PAL conversion of the Saturn port was finished by May but the European publisher, Virgin Interactive, opted not to release it until November.
+A Sega Saturn port was released in Japan and North America in early 1996.
+A PAL conversion of the Saturn port was finished by May but the European publisher, Virgin Interactive Entertainment, opted not to release it until November.
 This version features an "Appendix Mode" that allows players to customize the backgrounds, the opponents' colors and background music between the regular ones and the ones used in the original Darkstalkers.

-The game was later included in Vampire: Darkstalkers Collection, a compilation of all five Darkstalkers arcade games that were released in Japan only for the PlayStation 2 in 2005.
-It was also included in a remastered form as part of 2013's Darkstalkers Resurrection for the PlayStation Network and Xbox Live Arcade.
+The game was included in Vampire: Darkstalkers Collection, a compilation of all five Darkstalkers arcade games that were released in Japan only for the PlayStation 2 in 2005.
+It was also included in a remastered form as part of 2013's Darkstalkers Resurrection for the PlayStation Network and Xbox Live Arcade, and 2022's Capcom Fighting Collection for PlayStation 4, Xbox One, Nintendo Switch, and PC.